-TX limit Define the limitation for the speed of the upstream.
+Each /Shared Click the radio button to determine the specific limitation will as specific limitation.
 If you do not set the limit in this field, the system will use the default speed for the specific limitation you set for each index.

-RX limit Define the limitation for the speed of the downstream.
+TX limit Define the limitation for the speed of the upstream to be applied applied as specific limitation..
 If you do not set the limit in this field, the system will use the default speed for the specific limitation you set for each index.